 Everyone has the right to equal access to information.
 They also have the right to understand and use that information.
 Digital experiences should be engaging and easy to use for everyone.

 Accessibility and usability are too often seen as separate.
 They may even seem to be at odds with each other.
-But bringing them together will benefit everyone — especially the 1 in 5.
+But bringing them together will benefit everyone — especially people who learn and think differently.

 Compliance with accessibility standards is just the starting point.
 Every organization should strive to be more inclusive.
 It should be part of their core values.
 We all need to keep improving.